Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Focusing of an evanescent mode and universal background transmission

-where the definition of the singular value decomposition of $S^{pr,pr}_{21}=U^{pr,pr}_{21}\sqrt{\tau^{pr,pr}_{21}}{V^{pr,pr}_{21}}^\dagger$ is made use of.
-Here, $\tau^{pr,pr}_{21}$ is the diagonal matrix containing the eigenchannel transmission coefficients.
-Next, the ensemble-averaging of $T_{opt}$, denoted as $\langle T_{opt} \rangle$, is evaluated.
-For ensemble averaging, the isotropy\cite{mello1990averages,mello1991maximum} assumption is made use of.
-Isotropy assumption considers that $\left(\tau^{pr,pr}_{21}\right)^2$ and the remaining terms in Eq.~\ref{eq:evanesfoctrans} are statistically uncorrelated from each other, while performing ensemble averaging.
-As $\tau_{21}$ obeys the bimodal distribution for diffusive media, $\langle T_{opt} \rangle$ has the universal value of 2/3 similar to that of the focusing\cite{vellekoop2008universal} of propagating modes.
-The associated proof involving the averaging over unitary groups is provided in the Appendix Sec.~\ref{sec:proof2by3}.
-The relation $\langle T_{opt} \rangle = 2/3$ for the evanescent mode focusing is also numerically validated using the developed code as shown in the FIG.~\ref{fig:optimal_transmission}.
-Here, the ensemble averaging is performed by generating an ensemble of $S$ matrices using the $S$ matrix cascading method\cite{jin2014new} (refer the supplementary Sec.~\ref{supple:cascading}) by randomly shuffling the order of cascading.
-One may refer to the user manual for further details on the numerical validation.
+where the Singular Value Decomposition (S.V.D) of $\mathbf{S}^{pr,pr}_{21}=\mathbf{U}^{pr,pr}_{21}\sqrt{\pmb{\tau}^{pr,pr}_{21}}{\mathbf{V}^{pr,pr}_{21}}^\dagger$ is utilized.
+Here, $\pmb{\tau}^{pr,pr}_{21}$ is the diagonal matrix containing the eigenchannel transmission coefficients.
+Next, the ensemble average of $T_{opt}$, denoted as $\langle T_{opt} \rangle$, is evaluated.
+For ensemble averaging, the isotropy \cite{mello1990averages,mello1991maximum} assumption is applied.
+This assumption considers $\left(\pmb{\tau}^{pr,pr}_{21}\right)^2$ and the remaining terms in Eq.~(\ref{eq:evanesfoctrans}) to be statistically uncorrelated during ensemble averaging.
+Since $\pmb{\tau}^{pr,pr}_{21}$ obeys the bimodal distribution for diffusive media, $\langle T_{opt} \rangle$ has the universal value of 2/3 similar to the case of focusing \cite{vellekoop2008universal} of propagating modes.
+The associated proof, involving the averaging over unitary groups, is provided in Appendix~\ref{sec:proof2by3}.
+The relation $\langle T_{opt} \rangle = 2/3$ for evanescent mode focusing is also numerically validated using the developed code, as shown in FIG.~\ref{fig:optimal_transmission}.
+Here, the ensemble averaging is performed by generating an ensemble of $S$ matrices using the $S$ matrix cascading method \cite{jin2014new} (see the supplementary Sec.~\ref{supple:cascading}) by randomly shuffling the cascading order.
+For further details on the numerical validation, refer to the user manual.